zdavatz/amiko_wx/doc/ywesee_world_history.md

 - **epha**
 	- Separate company who used to release ATC-code based drug-drug *interactions* in the public domain, but they no longer do that, they are not making any updates at the moment
-- **swisspeddose** is public domain and distribute their data via swisspeddose.ch.
-This data is used in all AmiKo/CoMed databases.
-Swisspeddose is sponsored by the Swiss government with CHF 3.5 Million.
-	- child dosage
-	- made by an independent foundation

-- **sapp**  is public domain but not yet sponsored by the Swiss government.
-The goal is to work together with swisspeddose.
-	- The SAPP network collects information on medicines for *pregnant* and *breastfeeding* women.

 - **Galenica: Documed, e-mediat -> HCI-Solutions**
 	- Galenica AG, headquartered in Bern, is an internationally active Swiss pharmaceutical and logistics company group.
 Galenica was split into two companies in 2014: Vifor Pharma and Galenica Santé.
 Also see: https://de.wikipedia.org/wiki/Galenica